awklproject/Maxon-Zbrush-Sculpting-Software/Readme.md

 - (x) app bar login tab connect to login component
 - (x) ensure connection related to the jwt token that is returned on /api/token
 - (x) fix token bug to be stored at local storage
+- ( ) check token on page load
+- ( ) if user is authenticated do the view
 - ( ) ensure session management
 - ( ) ensure booking pending
 - ( ) connect user login to the api